Denoising diffusion probabilistic models for probabilistic energy forecasting: Assessment framework

-For predictions in any form, one must differentiate between their quality and their value \cite{morales2013integrating}.
-Forecast quality corresponds to the ability of the forecasts to genuinely inform of future events by mimicking the characteristics of the processes involved.
-Forecast value relates, instead, to the benefits of using forecasts in decision-making, such as participation in the electricity market.
+The evaluation of scenarios is conducted in terms of value and quality \cite{morales2013integrating}.
+Quality assessment consists of using metrics to evaluate the ability of the forecasts to simulate the characteristics of the processes involved.
+Value assessment aims to quantify the benefits of using forecasts in decision-making applications, such as the optimal strategy for an energy retailer bidding in the electricity market.